AmarisAI/incubator-superset/docs/tutorial.rst

 ----------------------------

-We assume you already have a database configured and can connect to it from the instance on which you’re running Superset.
-If you’re just testing Superset and want to explore sample data, you can load some
+We assume you already have a database configured and can connect to it from the instance on which you’re running Amarisset.
+If you’re just testing Amarisset and want to explore sample data, you can load some
 `sample PostgreSQL datasets <https://wiki.postgresql.org/wiki/Sample_Databases>`_ into a fresh DB, or configure the